 Want to add a character to a builder grade kitchen?
 Bummed that your cabinets don’t go all the way to the ceiling?
 This is the post for you, friend.
 Over the last year, I have been making small but intentional changes to show our kitchen some love.
 In turn, I have truly come to treasure this space!
-It has been a lesson for me about patience and gratitude, honestly.
+It has been a lesson for me about patience and gratitude.
 A few months back I shared tips for upgrading a basic kitchen without renovating, and today I have a new idea for you.
 If you have space between your kitchen cabinetry and the ceiling, you can decorate the tops of kitchen cabinets with baskets, vases, cookbooks, and more!
-Keep reading for our before and after, as well as decor finds for your kitchen.
+Keep reading for our before and after, as well as tips for how to decorate above kitchen cabinets.

 Our Kitchen Before

 I ignored this space for years because it wasn’t my “dream kitchen” (quartz counters, large island, beautiful sink, tall cabinetry).
 But once I started seeing the positives (lots of light, spacious, functional appliances, etc) I had a change of heart!
 I’m so thankful for this space and all the ways it serves our family.
 Here is our spring kitchen decor before I styled the cabinets.
 I really liked this look, but wanted to make it feel more warm and welcoming, with a bit of cottage-inspired charm.

 How to Decorate Above Kitchen Cabinets